ignamartinoli/ignamartinoli.github.io/src/content/blog/Chronically terminal: Part I.md

 [**Kulala**](https://neovim.getkulala.net) is a **minimal yet powerful REST client** that makes testing APIs fast, smooth, and surprisingly intuitive.
 You can **send HTTP requests**, organize them with the **HTTP file format**, use **environment variables**, and even write **scripts to automate repetitive tasks** all without leaving your editor.

-For example, you could define some variables and send a JSON request like this:
+For example, you could define some variables and send a basic **JSON request** like this:

 ```http
 @url = https://api.example.com